dion-nekesa/final_assignment/README.md

 # final_assignment
- Weather Data Analysis and Forecasting for three cities in Kenya using Tableau
+ Weather Data Analysis and Forecasting for three cities in Kenya using Google colab notebook,MongoDB and Tableau for Visualisation.